tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 # Generating sinusoids

-Generating a sinusoid signal is often the first step for more complex computations.
+Generating a sinusoid signal is often the first step for a more complex computations.
 It should be a routine, but actually it isn't.
 Many people struggles with it.

 ### The old way